 Not less than two (2) days' notice of interviews and investigative meetings will be provided to the Complainant, Respondent, and any witnesses or other third parties whose information the Title IX Investigator deems relevant.
 The notice will include the date, time, and location of the meetings.
-These meetings or interviews may take place in person, by phone, through email exchanges, or by other means of technology, as deemed appropriate by the Title IX Investigator.
+These meetings or interviews may take place in person, by phone, through email exchanges, or by other means of technology.